Free Lives: Success

 In an interview with MyGaming, Greenwood stated that the studio had made approximately US$3 million off of Broforce sales by 2016.
 The entire Free Lives team moved to Tamarin on the island nation of Mauritius for three months in late 2016, using the profit from their success with Broforce.
 Free Lives produced a video series here titled Game Jam Island, in which they documented their experience developing a video game on the popular vacation island.

-In January 2019, Genital Jousting became a finalist for the 2019 Independent Games Festival, under the Excellence in Narrative category.